orsonteodoro/nano-ycmd/README.md

-# nano
+# ycmd-nano
-Unofficial mirror of GNU nano.
 The ycmd code completion support for nano is found in the ymcd-code-completion branch.

-####Name of the feature set?

-ycmd-nano
+An unofficial mirror of GNU nano.

 ####Branches